Baloch Students Organization

-There is an alleged link between BSO and India, with Pakistan accusing the Indian intelligence agency RAW of having "assets" within BSO, an allegation denied by India and activists in BSO.
+There was an alleged link between BSO and India, with Pakistan accusing the Indian intelligence agency RAW of having "assets" within BSO, an allegation that was denied by India and activists in BSO.

 Baloch Students Organization (BSO) has its origins in Warna Waninda Gal (Youth Educational Forum) launched in 1961, three years after the Pakistan Army arrested the Khan of Kalat giving rise to Baloch nationalism.
 Abdul Hakeem Baloch was its first president.
 The stated objectives of the organization included "promoting Balochi language and literature and debating political conditions."

 Another organization called Baloch Students Educational Organization (BSEO) was founded by Baloch students in Karachi in 1962.

 On 26 November 1967, after a three-day convention in Karachi, the two organizations merged into one forming the Baloch Students Organization.
 Nadeem Paracha, senior columnist at Dawn, characterises it as a "left wing" organisation.
 In addition to the original aims of Warna, BSO also aimed to campaign for the abolition of the One Unit system and limited provincial autonomy for Balochistan.

 The group initially campaigned for improved educational facilities in Balochistan.
-Its demonstrations led to many arrests and closure of student hostels.
+Its demonstrations led to many arrests and the closure of student hostels.
 By 1969-70, the BSO was sweeping student union elections in the Baloch majority areas of Balochistan and it was allied with the National Students Federation in Karachi's universities and colleges.